 The ultimate destination for Doraemon devotees, the Doraemon Future Department Store in Odaiba Divercity Tokyo Plaza is one of the cutest kawaii stores you’ll ever visit.

-It is the very first official Doraemon shop in the world and is one of Odaiba’s most popular shops with interactive games for kids.
+It is the very first official Doraemon shop in the world and is one of Odaiba’s most popular shops with huge Doraemon figures you can pose with outside too at Doraemon Times Square.

 A Doraemon department store packed with thousands of Doraemon gifts from Dorami drapes to Nobi Nobita notepads, this is fun for all ages (we are big kids and loved it).